Loading...

 Mindful Eating

-Practice mindful eating by savoring each bite slowly.
-This can help with digestion and prevent overeating.
+Practice mindful eating by chewing slowly and savoring each bite.
+This can help you feel more satisfied with smaller portions and aid in controlling blood sugar spikes.

 healthspan-mbl